Timeline

 Unpinned head button.png

-Clicking on the green triangle will cause a context menu to be popped up.
+Clicking on the gear-wheel will cause a context menu to be popped up.

-From that context menu you can check on Pinned Play Head.
-This will cause the button icon to change to a drawing-pin which indicates that the play head or record head is now pinned to the center of the Timeline and when playing or recording takes place the waveform will move continuously under the fixed head.
+From that context menu you can check on Continuous scrolling.
+This will cause the play head or record head to be pinned to the center of the Timeline when playing or recording takes place and the waveform will move continuously under the fixed head.

 Unpinned or pinned head can also be selected in Transport > Transport Options.